 Despite growth of wind power in the United States, wind remains a relatively new contributor to the nation's power portfolio and has an uncertain future.
 Low natural gas prices and reduced demand for electricity have lowered wholesale power prices since 2008, making it more difficult for sources such as wind to compete in wholesale markets under 2013 market pricing mechanisms.
 Limited growth in electricity demand since 2008 has reduced investment in new electric generation of all types, including wind power.

-Note: As of January 1, 2014 the PTC expired again and lapsed for a period of nearly 12 months.
-In December 2014 the PTC was extended again, although only through year-end 2014.
+On January 1, 2014, the PTC expired again and lapsed for more than 11 months.
+In early December 2014, the PTC was extended again, but was valid only through year-end 2014.

 Chapter 1 | Wind Vision-Historical Context